This post may contain affiliate links.

 - Bananas: The more ripe the bananas, the sweeter the bars will be.
-I recoomend using overripe bananas in this recipe.
+I recommend using overripe bananas in this recipe.
 If you don’t like bananas you can substitute with applesauce.
+Have extra bananas?
+Turn them into some Vegan Gluten-Free Banana Bread or some Almond Flour Banana Muffins.

-- Peanut Butter: This a creamy texture and rich, nutty flavor, while also providing healthy fats and protein.
-You can use any type of nut or seed butter if you want to keep the recipe nut-free.
+- Peanut Butter: You can use any type of nut or seed butter if you want to keep the recipe nut-free.
+If you love peanut butter also try these Chocolate Peanut Butter Protein Bars and Peanut Butter Chia Pudding!

 - Honey: These bars can be sweetened with honey, maple syrup or agave syrup.